timekeeper

 Timekeeper

-Timekeeper is a Java/Groovy library that helps tests to compile performance reports in Markdown.
+Timekeeper is a Java/Groovy library that helps tests to author performance reports in Markdown.

 Motivation